SunXQlab/stMLnet-AnalysisCode/README.md

 We demonstrated the applicability of stMLnet on multiple datasets, such as breast cancer and COVID-19 microenvironment.
 We enchmarked stMLnet's performance using multiple cell line perturbation datasets, synthetic data, and LR-target correlations stratified by cellular distance.
 Furthermore, we applied stMLnet to a scRNA-seq dataset of gliomas for trying to expand the scope of stMLnet.

 The R package of stMLnet is publicly available from <a href="https://github.com/SunXQlab/stMLnet" target="_blank">stMLnet repository</a>.
-A web-based application of stMLnet is also developed and available at www.stmlnet.top/net.

 ## Workflow